Learn-Write-Repeat/Open-contributions/Abhinav_ML_DataVisualization.md

 Missing data is a well-recognized problem in large datasets.
 This lack of standardization is one of the leading causes of the subtle problem of disguised missing data, in which unknown, inapplicable, or otherwise nonspecified responses are encoded as valid data values.
 The consequences of disguised missing data can be quite serious.
 Bad data results in bad results.
 The data must be cleaned before using it in training model to correct and identify all the errors.
 So we get correct results.

 Below is an example of a nullity matrix that gives you missing data information visually on columns of data:
 ![Heatmap](extras/img4.png)

 ***The high density represents the high data errors like misleading data, missing data etc.***
 It is visualized by the Python's **Heatmap**.It gives the degree of missing data.

 ### Where are the imbalances of data?

 Below is an example of using a heatmap to represent the correlation of the relationships between the variables.

+Following 5 methods for dealing with imbalances of data
+1. Change the performance metric
+2. Change the algorithm
+3. Oversample minority class
+4. Undersample majority class
+5. Generate synthetic samples

-Hatmap is just  a grid of divided into small squares which has a different shades of color for easier interpretation of data.
+Heatmap is just  a grid of divided into small squares which has a different shades of color for easier interpretation of data.
 The larger the number and darker the color the higher the correlation between the two variables and vice versa.
 ![Heatmap](extras/img5.png)